stacks-network/docs/_core/smart/tutorial.md

     When the `check` command executes successfully and exits with the stand UNIX `0` exit code.

-4. Generate a Stacks address for your contract.
+4. Generate a Stacks address for testing your contract.

    This address is used to name your contract at launch time.
 You can use any existing Stacks address.
 For this sample, you are going to use the `generate_address` to create one for use.